by James Anderson | Last Updated on February 17, 2023

 7. Everlast PowerARC 140STi Stick Welder

 The Everlast PowerARC 140STi, is an excellent performer and quite a robust machine at a reasonable price.
 This model is specially made to ensure energy efficiency.
-Despite its small size, this welder compares well to larger machines with regards to arc stability.
+Despite its small size, this welder compares well to larger machines with regard to arc stability.
 It’s great for beginners as it’s easy to use and it comes with lots of accessories too.

 It has a 140-volt capacity and runs on 120/240V power.
 There is a digital display as well, which makes work a bit easier.
 Favorable settings can be saved, making it easier to start next time.
 This machine is perfect for welding materials ranging from 1/16” till 1/8”.